rafaelcanalesduron/semi-website/knowledge-base/primers/exploration-workshops.md

 ---
 layout: article
 title: Use Case Exploration
+description: foobar
+description: This document is to give you an overview of the SeMI Use Case Exploration Workshop.
 topic: primers
 author: MM
 relating-articles: []
 previous-article: null
 ---

-_This document is to give you an overview of the SeMI Use Case Exploration Workshop._

 ## Purpose